Is Your Current ERP System Working for You?

 Equally, the quality of customer support provided should be evaluated.
 Are issues resolved quickly and efficiently?

-Action: Review tickets you’ve received to see if your ERP is causing standard process challenges.
+Action: Review the tickets you’ve received to see if your ERP is causing standard process challenges.
 If this is left unresolved, you might risk losing customers.

 5. Determine Compliance and Security Features